sowebdev/mageunit/README.md

 You can create a new directory containing your tests anywhere you like.
 Make sure your PHPUnit configuration calls the frameworks test listener and that your include path is correct, so should be your path to Mage.php.
+To do so, copy content of phpunit.xml.dist to a phpunit.xml file and edit include paths and path to Mage.php to match your directory tree.
 You can create your own bootstrap file, but keep in mind that you need to include Mage.php first, then MageUnit_Autoload.php and call `MageUnit_Autoload::enable()`.
 All your test classes should inherit from **MageUnit_Framework_TestCase** in order to have access to utility methods of the framework.

-Your directory could look like the following, but you can totally separate your tests from those of the framework :
+By default, the directory structure looks like the following, but you can totally separate your tests from those of the framework :

     Root
     |--app
     |--...
-    |--tests
+    |--lib
        |--mageunit
           |--src
           |--tests
              |--MageUnit
-             |--YourTests
              |--bootstrap.php
              |--phpunit.xml